jvail/solid-dss/README.md

-_work in progress_

 SOLID-DSS
 =========

 Sustainable Organic and Low-Input Dairying - Decision Support System

-This is the development and testing repository.
 The application itself is available at https://zalf-lse.github.io/solid-dss/.
 The source code of all included libraries and models is hosted here: https://github.com/jvail

 ## References